dilyn-corner/KISS-kde/README.md

 # the few binaries we need from `coreutils`, along with the grep utility.
 # You only require coreutils if you opt to use `elogind` or install `plasma`.

-$ kiss b gnugrep coreutils && kiss i gnugrep coreutils
+$ kiss b coreutils && kiss i coreutils
-$ kiss a gnugrep   /usr/bin/grep
 $ kiss a coreutils /usr/bin/realpath
 $ kiss a coreutils /usr/bin/mktemp
 $ kiss a coreutils /usr/bin/ln